comunica/Article-SSWS2020-AMF/content/evaluation.md

 Based on our LDF server and Comunica implementations that were discussed in [](#implementation), we defined five experiments, corresponding to our five research questions from [](#problem-statement).
-For each experiment, we introduce hypotheses that will be statistically tested based on our results.
 The declararive configuration files for running these experiments with Comunica Bencher will be present on GitHub under an open license, and can be started from scratch by _executing a single command_.
 Furthermore, all raw results and scripts for analyzing them can be found in this same repository.